 Side Note: Reducing sugar, water, pectin or strawberries will result in set failures.
 USE EXACT AMOUNTS.

-Add exactly 3 cups of sugar, 1 cup of water and one packet of pectin to a saucepan.
-Bring mixture to a boil on medium high heat, stirring constantly.
+Add exactly 3 cups of sugar, 1 cup of water, and one packet of pectin to a saucepan.
+Bring mixture to a boil on medium-high heat, stirring constantly.
 Boil and stir for 1 minute.
 Remove from heat.

 Quickly stir crushed rhubarb and strawberries (totaling 4 cups exactly) into the hot sugar mixture.
 Stir until thoroughly mixed.
-Pour into clean containers, leaving 1/2 inch space at the top for expansion during freezing; Cover.
+Pour into clean containers, leaving 1/2 inch space at the top for expansion during freezing; cover.
 Let stand at room temperature for 24 hours until set.
-Refrigerate up to 3 weeks.
+Refrigerate for up to 3 weeks.
 Otherwise, store in the freezer for up to 1 year.

 Ingredients